The use of social media for reviews is one of the major factors influencing consumers’ purchase decisions.

 Social media is a great channel that represents so many marketing opportunities.
 It can generate increased exposure for your company, help you develop engaging customer relationships, improve your online brand reputation, and even act as a customer service channel.

 If you’re looking to maximize the results of your social media initiatives, learn how you can use online reviews to your advantage.
-When managed properly, reviews can support the goals of your social strategy by improving your brand reputation and delivering valuable customer experience insights.
+Reviews support the goals of your social strategy by improving your brand reputation and delivering valuable customer experience insights.